Period from August 30 to September 30

 Clockwise from Akureyri to Reykjavik - Domestic flight from Reykjavik to Akureyri.
 Pick-up of the vehicle at Akureyri airport then departure by road to Lake Mývatn, the Möðrudalur Desert, Egilsstaðir, the East Fjords, Vatnajökull and the South Coast, the Jökulsárlón glacial lagoon, Eldhraun , Vík-Í-Myrdal, Geysir and Reykjavik

->

-> Clockwise from Egilsstadir to Reykjavik - Domestic flight from Reykjavik to Egilsstadir.
+Clockwise from Egilsstadir to Reykjavik - (Domestic flight from Reykjavik to Egilsstadir is not included).
 Pick-up of the vehicle at Egilsstadir airport then departure by road to the East Fjords, Vatnajökull and the South Coast, the glacial lagoon of Jökulsárlón, Eldhraun, Vík-Í-Myrdal, Geysir and Reykjavik

->

-> Before, after or during your trip, you might also need some of the following services
+Before, after or during your trip, you might also need some of the following services

 To change the indicative price in your prefered currency, choose it from the available list in the upper right-hand corner of this page.